What's on this page:

 For more information about data transfers and the safeguards we have put in place, please contact us.

 We may use Personal Information to send you direct marketing communications about our products and services that we feel you’ll be interested in.

-This may include marketing relating to products offered by other brands or companies within the Aviva group as well as communications about promotions and prize draws.
+This may include marketing relating to products offered by other brands or companies within the Aviva group (such as Wealthify and Succession Wealth) as well as communications about promotions and prize draws.

 Marketing communications may be sent by email, post, SMS, telephone and push notification.
 You may also see display advertising on websites, mobile applications, social media,